 I use the STOP technique at least 3-5 times a day.
 It’s an effective way for me to prevent myself from running around like a chicken without a head.
 Before I practiced STOP, I found myself frequently getting distracted by getting engaged in activities that I shouldn’t have been doing, because I had other more important stuff to do.
 STOP allows us to monitor ourselves better, and get back on our path when we may have tread off course.

 It’s all-too-easy to keep refreshing your Facebook page, or checking your e-mails, when you know you’ve already done that a bunch of times within the past hour.
 We all have our common distractions.
 With mindfulness, it’s important to be aware when we get caught in these distractions, and then shift our attention back to what matters most at that moment in time.

-I hope you will try to practice this STOP technique a couple times within the next few days.
+I hope you will try to practice this STOP meditation a couple times within the next few days.
 You will certainly find yourself exercising greater control over how you spend your time, fighting procrastination better, and living with greater consciousness.
-Come back and let me know your experiences with it.